CodingThrust/AMAT5315-2025Spring-Homeworks/hw8/README.md

 [^Pan2021]: Pan, Feng, and Pan Zhang.
 "Simulating the Sycamore quantum supremacy circuits." arXiv preprint arXiv:2103.03074 (2021).
 [^Shojaee2021]: Shojaee Ghandeshtani, K., Mashhadi, H.R., 2021.
 An entropy-based self-adaptive simulated annealing.
 Engineering with Computers 37, 1329–1355. https://doi.org/10.1007/s00366-019-00887-x
+4. (Challenge: Problem reduction) Show elementary cellular automata rule 54 is universal.
+It is well known that the rule 110 is universal.
+Rule 54 is also believed to be universal, but no one proved it yet.
+Ref: https://mathworld.wolfram.com/Rule54.html
+    Hint: through reduction.
+If you can use rule 54 to simulate rule 110, then rule 54 is universal.